sammshen/multiround-demo/ray-serve/DEPLOY.md

 Install `requirements.txt`

+Change which GPUs you want to use with the CUDA_VISIBLE_DEVICES at the top.

 Change your replicas, accelerator_type, model_id, and model_source and HF_TOKEN in `ray-deploy.py`

 Do not change the 30081 port for multi-round-qa.py compatibility.